gesiscss/orc/storage/README.md

 (see https://github.com/kubernetes-incubator/external-storage/issues/855).
 This started to work after we moved the nfs pod to another node (user:worker).

-`backup` is a daily job to backup GESIS hub, GESIS binder and gallery databases and user, grafana and prometheus persistent volumes.
+`backup` is a daily job to backup GESIS Hub, GESIS Binder and Gallery databases and user and grafana persistent volumes.

 `pv.yaml` is to create a `hostPath` type PV for nfs provisioner.
 There nfs creates its shares.